-The Group will evaluate and select suppliers based on product quality, price, supply capacity, after-sales service, etc., and qualified suppliers will be listed in the Qualified Supplier List.
+The Group will evaluate and select suppliers based on product quality, price, supply capacity, after-sales service, etc., and give priority to local suppliers who source and use environmentally friendly products and services.
+Qualified suppliers will be listed in the Qualified Supplier List.
 The Group also conducts review on the suppliers in the Qualified Supplier List annually.
 Suppliers who fail to meet the Group's criteria are either being suspended or excluded from the Group's Qualified Supplier List.